-2009 (consolidated) 2008 2007
+2010 (consolidated) 2009 (consolidated) 2008

-Gross income 26,936 38,294 21,163
+Gross Income 15,869 26,936 50,590

 Number of years with positive gross income 3 3 3

-Average 36,695 21,552 13,181
+Average 31,132 36,695 21,552

-ASBB uses the Temenos T24 core system developed by Globus, for consolidating all reporting and analysis of events and data related to credit, market and operational risk assessment which is an integral part of the Group's Risk Management Framework.
-The Group is also working on implementing the Fermat integrated risk solution package that would allow for automated capital adequacy calculations, asset liability management and exposure analysis.
+The Group uses the Temenos T24 core system developed by Globus, for obtaining the data needed for analysis of events and data related to credit, market and operational risk assessment.
+Following the data consolidation, the Group uses the Fermat integrated risk solution package that would allow for automated capital adequacy calculations, and exposure analysis for credit, market and operational risks.
+Together, the Temenos T24 and Fermat systems are considered an integral part of the Group's Risk Management Framework.

-Non-Shari'a compliant income for the period ended 30 June 2010 amount to BD 2,000.
+Non-Shari'a compliant income for the period ended 30 June 2011 amount to BD 3k (30 June 2010 :BD 2k).
 This has arisen primarily from Nostro accounts balances.
 (PD 1.3.30 a, b)